On this page

 By 2020, the National Law on Education sets as target introducing the highschool studies as compulsory.
 The law is set on a vision that aims to promote an educational system based on values, creativity, cognitive capacities, volitional capabilities and action capabilities, knowledge fundamentals skills and essential abilities both in the professional and personal spheres.

 Prior to higher education, Romanian pupils attend primary and secondary school for a combined total of 12 years (K-12).
 These years are referred to as the first through twelfth grades.
 The educational K-12 system includes of all the state education units, private and confessional / accredited.
 Schooling is compulsory until the tenth grade (corresponding with the age of sixteen or seventeen).
 The school educational cycle ends in the twelfth grade, when students graduate the baccalaureate.
 The system is structured on levels and, where appropriate, branches to ensure the necessary conditions for acquiring key competences and for professional development.
-National K-12 education system is organized as following, corresponding to the ISCED levelsas described on EURYDICE’s website:
+National K-12 education system is organised as following, corresponding to the ISCED levels as described on EURYDICE’s website:

 - Primary education (ISCED 1) including the preparatory grade and grades from 1 to 4.